Robert-van-Engelen/Forth500/E500-expanded/README.md

 ## When using the serial interface

+Connect a serial cable and initialize the COM: port on the PC-E500(S):

+    > OPEN "9600,N,8,1,A,L,&H1A,N,N": CLOSE

+Set the terminal program's serial settings to 9600 8N1 with hardware flow control enabled (RTS/CTS), no software flow control and append ^Z (hex 1A) to signal end of file.

+Transfer UUDECODE.BAS to the PC-E500(S) via serial:

+    > TEXT
+    < LOAD "COM:"
+    < BASIC

-Load UUDECODE.BAS into the PC-E500(S) and RUN the program:
+RUN the program:

     UUENCODE SELF-DECODER
     DATA_FILE = 'UUDECODE.MMM'